pcejas/mime_types/README.md

 A Dart helper-package for working MIME and content types.

-It differs from Google's [MIME][pub_mime] in two main ways:
+It differs from Google's [MIME package][pub_mime] in two main ways:
 1. Content type lookup doesn't take file contents (magic bytes) into account - it's purely based on an extension or file name.
 1. The library provides both content type-to-extension AND extension-to-content type mapping.

-MIME/content type database from [https://github.com/jshttp/mime-db]
+MIME/content type database from https://github.com/jshttp/mime-db

 ## Usage